Controlling the flexibility of non-Gaussian processes through shrinkage priors: Contraction towards Gaussianity

 \subsection{PC prior distribution for the first flexibility parameter}

-The non-Gaussian extension presented in subsections \ref{sect:varpar} and \ref{sect:tailpar} does not affect the covariance structure of $\mathbf{x}$, so we can assume that both the flexible and base models have the same scale parameter $\sigma$ and the same spatial (or temporal) range parameter, such as the parameter $\kappa$ in the Matérn model of eq. \eqref{eq:SPDE}.
-These parameters cancel out in eq. \eqref{eq:KLDinv}, and therefore $KLD(\mathbf{x} \ || \ \mathbf{x}^B)$ only depends on $\eta$ and $\mathbf{h}$.
-The non-Gaussian noise $\Lambda_i$ can follow either a NIG or a GAL distribution, and for both cases, $KLD(\Lambda_i \ || \ Z_i)$, which should be seen as a function of $\eta$, behaves quadratically near the base model (see Fig. \ref{fig:kld} (a)).
-In the symmetric case the parameterizations $\{\sigma, \eta, \mu=0\}$, and $\{\sigma, \eta^\star, \mu^\star=0\}$ are equivalent, therefore the same prior distribution is assigned for $\eta$ and $\eta^\star$.
+The non-Gaussian extension presented in subsection \ref{sect:framework} preserves the mean and covariance structure of $\mathbf{x}$, so we can assume that both the flexible and base models have the same scale parameter $\sigma$ and the same spatial (or temporal) range parameter, such as the parameter $\kappa$ in the Matérn model of eq. \eqref{eq:SPDE}.
+These parameters cancel out when computing $KLD(\mathbf{x} \ || \ \mathbf{x}^G)$ as seen in Remark 1, and therefore $KLD(\mathbf{x} \ || \ \mathbf{x}^G)$ only depends on $\eta$ and $\mathbf{h}$.
+The non-Gaussian noise $\Lambda_i$ can follow either a NIG or a GAL distribution, and for both cases, $KLD(\Lambda_i \ || \ Z_i)$, which should be seen as a function of $\eta$, behaves quadratically near the base model (see \mbox{Fig. \ref{fig:kld} (a)}).
+In the symmetric case the parameterizations $(\eta, \zeta = 0)$, and $(\eta^\star, \zeta^\star = 0)$ are equivalent, therefore the same prior distribution is assigned for $\eta$ and $\eta^\star$.

 \begin{theorem} Let $\mathbf{D}$ be a $n \times n$ non-singular matrix.
-Also, let the flexible model $\mathbf{x}$ with density $\pi(\mathbf{x}|\eta, \mu, h)$ be defined by $\mathbf{D}\mathbf{x}=\mathbf{\Lambda}$, where $\mathbf{\Lambda}$ is a vector of independent NIG or GAL noise defined in subsection \ref{sect:varpar}.
+Also, let the flexible model $\mathbf{x}$ with density $\pi(\mathbf{x}|\eta, \zeta, h)$ be defined by $\mathbf{D}\mathbf{x}=\mathbf{\Lambda}$, where $\mathbf{\Lambda}$ is a vector of independent NIG or GAL noise defined in subsection \ref{sect:varpar}.
 Then, for small $\eta$, the KLD is